kit-yeung/ImageToText/README.md

 Our project will focus on applying deep learning technique to perform text extraction from image and translation effectively.

+# Subtasks
+- Text Extraction
+- Text Translation

 ## Technologies
 - Python Libraries - TensorFlow <br/>
 - Frontend - React<br/>
 - Backend - Flask

+## Methodologies
+- Neural Machine Translation (NMT):
+-- uses an artificial neural network to predict the likelihood of a sequence of words -- models entire sentences in a single integrated model (Limitation: NMT tends to produce fairly literal translations and sometimes struggles with technical terms when there is limited high-quality data available for certain languages.)

+## Tools/Frameworks
+- Google Cloud Vision API:
+-- recognizes text and extracts information from images using machine learning -- provides powerful OCR capabilities including text detection and recognition

+- Google Cloud Translation API:
+-- Translates text from one language to another.